Mint-System/Odoo-Apps-Account-Financial-Reporting/account_oss_report/README.rst

     :alt: License: GPL-3

 ==================
-Account Oss Report
+Account OSS Report
 ==================

-Module summary.
+Create OSS tax report for CH.

 For a detailed documentation have a look at https://www.odoo-wiki.org/account-oss-report.html